Dyer Excellence in Teaching Award

 The Selection Process

-A three-member Awards Committee - one elected faculty representative and an alternate from each of the two School of Business departments and the Associate Dean, as the Chair.
+A three-member Awards Committee - one elected faculty representative and a two alternates from the College of Business programs and the Associate Dean, as the Chair.
 The faculty members will serve one-year terms.

 The Selection Criteria